Emergence of correlation-driven altermagnetism in Hubbard model on geometrically frustrated lattice-clusters: Model and method

 \section{Model and method}

-We investigate the phenomenon of altermagnetism in the simple and the extended Hubbard model on frustrated square lattice of size $3\times 3$ with periodic boundary conditions (PBC) in both spatial directions (torus geometry).
-The one-band extended Hubbard Hamiltonian is written as \cite{Micnas1990}
+We study the emergence of altermagnetic correlations in the simple and the extended Hubbard model on finite-size two-dimensional (2D) lattices using ED.
+The one-band extended Hubbard Hamiltonian is given by \cite{Micnas1990}